Refresh Your Home's Exterior

 Over time, exposure to the elements can cause the exterior of your home to look worn and outdated.
-Home exterior renovations don’t have to be time consuming and costly.
-You can make valuable updates to your home’s exterior by adding a fresh coat of paint and refinishing your deck.
-These type of affordable updates can dramatically boost your home’s curb appeal and give your home a striking new makeover.
+However, by adding a fresh coat of paint and refinishing your deck, you can give your home a striking new makeover.

-Not only will painting and staining your deck help your home look like new, but you’ll also protect your investment for years to come.
-Consult the experts at your local True Value hardware store for all the painting tools, staining products and expert advice you need to start your project on the right path.
+Not only will painting and refinishing make your home and deck look like new, but you’ll also protect your investment for years to come.
+Consult the experts at your local True Value hardware store for all the tools, products and expert advice you need to start your project on the right path.

-There are many stressors on the surfaces of your home’s exterior.
-Sunlight and ultra-violet radiation degrades pigments and binders in paint, resulting in chalking, erosion and color loss.
-Weather and moisture are always trying to penetrate the paint; while humidity from inside the house pushes outward, causing the paint to "push off" the surface.
+There are many stressors on your home’s exterior surfaces.
+Sunlight and ultra-violet radiation degrade pigments and binders in paint, resulting in chalking, erosion and color loss.
+Weather and moisture are always trying to penetrate the paint; while humidity from inside the house pushes outward, causing the paint to “push off” the surface.
 In addition, temperature fluctuations make the paint expand and contract, which causes it to peel and flake off.

-All of these factors can make your home's exterior look shabby over the years.
-Follow the steps below for home exterior updates that will help get your house looking great again.
+All of these factors can make your home’s exterior look shabby over the years.
+Follow the steps below to get your house looking great again.

 Step 1.
 Choose the Right Paint for the Job

-When painting aluminum or vinyl siding, use an exterior latex primer and paint such as True Value WeatherAll® Exterior Aluminum/Vinyl Siding paint.
-If you will be painting masonry, such as brick, concrete or stucco, prime and paint with True Value WeatherAll® Exterior Masonry and Stucco primer and paint.
-If you have wood siding on your home, use a latex primer and paint such as True Value WeatherAll® in your desired sheen.
+When painting aluminum or vinyl siding, use True Value WeatherAll® Ultra Premium aluminum/vinyl siding paint.
+If you will be painting masonry, such as brick, concrete or stucco, paint with True Value WeatherAll® Ultra Premium masonry/stucco paint.
+If you have wood siding on your home, use True Value WeatherAll® Ultra Premium exterior paint in your desired sheen.

 Step 2.
 Buy the Right Amount of Paint